cmsc240-f23/cmsc240-f23.github.io/guides/vscode-ssh.md

    - Alternatively you can `Terminal` menu and select `New Terminal`
 2. In the terminal run the following commands
    ```
-   git config --global user.name "JohnDoe"
+   git config --global user.name "JohnDoe23"
    git config --global user.email johndoe@example.com
    ```
-   - Where `JohnDoe` is replaced with your GitHub username and `johndoe@example.com` is replaced with the email address you used to sign up to GitHub
+   - Where `JohnDoe23` is replaced with your GitHub username and `johndoe@example.com` is replaced with the email address you used to sign up to GitHub

 3. To verify your settings run the following command.
    ```